ajiiisai/Unreal-Pathfinding/README.md

 - W/A/S/D: Move Camera
 - Mouse Wheel Up/Down: Zoom In/Out Camera

-The obstacle base clase can be inherited, allowing the modification of the `Satic Mesh` and the `TileType enum` value.
+The obstacle base class can be inherited, allowing the modification of the `Satic Mesh` and the `TileType enum` value.
 In the current example the following are implemented:
 - None
 - Normal -> 1